QuentinRa/blog.quentinra.dev/cybersecurity/red-team/s2.discovery/techniques/websites/logic_flaws.md

 * `"12abc3" == 12` is `True` <small>(12<ignored_invalid> == 12)</small>
 * ...

+Additionally, `"abc" == True` is `True` for all versions.

-🪦 PHP Type Juggling is difficult to exploit as usually GET/POST data are strings unless they are converted to
+🪦 PHP Type Juggling is difficult to exploit as usually GET/POST data are strings unless they are unserialized using JSON.

 #### Loose Comparison — Exploiting STRCMP